ebbnflow98/ClipConductor/README.md

 # Spectacle
 A MIDI-triggered performance visuals app for DIY musicians.

-Spectacle (v1.0) by Evan Douglas Peters
+Spectacle (v2.0) by Evan Douglas Peters

 With Spectacle, you can control performance visuals from inside your DAW via MIDI messages.

 ## Installation

 -Download the Spectacle dmg and open.
 Drag Spectacle into your Applications folder.
+If you'd like to install the Max for Live devices, drag them and drop them on an Ableton Live window.

 ![alt text](https://github.com/ebbnflow98/Spectacle/blob/master/readMe%20Resources/dmg.png)